benfjackson/EuroJournal/Characters.md

 Not her real name, she just gave the vibes of one.

 The Adelaide Man
 Speaking to him was a fever dream.
 Aussie battler type.
-Full of stories that never felt super original Tough to get a word in.
+Full of stories that never felt super original.
+Tough to get a word in.
 Was playing strong defence on the cute goth girl (I saw him ask for and get a hug when he left), who came to speak to me only after he left.

 # Amsterdam

 # Haarlem

 Dani the storyteller
 Wild brown hair, eyes that widened to express any and every microemotion that passed through her words.
-She spoke with such a passion, and told me a little about telling stories and told me one of hers.
+She spoke with such a passion, and taught me about telling stories and told me one of hers.
 The story featured another story told to her by a patron of a bar she used to work at.
-The story was about a man who saved all his pennies and died before spending any of them on anything meaningful.
+It was about a man who saved all his pennies and died before spending any of them on anything meaningful, with the moral to not wait for life to happen, to reach out and seize it.
+Fuggit we ball.
 She said the way to pull people into stories is to give them a few details about the setting and characters first.
 Describe the person & place in a way that tells u who they are.

 # Hamburg